-\paragraph{Encouraging More Multi-Modal Agents in Multi-Agent Systems} Research into the integration of multi-modality within multi-agent systems would be promising.
-Fields such as multi-agent debate, collaboration, and neuro-symbolic reasoning, as shown in Figure~\ref{fig:tree}, currently under-utilize the potential of multi-modal sensory inputs.
-We believe that expanding the role of multi-modalities, including but not limited to vision, sounds, and structured data could significantly enhance the capabilities and rationality of multi-agent systems.
+\paragraph{Encouraging More Multimodality in Multi-Agent Systems} Research into the integration of multi-modality within multi-agent systems would be promising.
+Fields such as multi-agent collaboration and symbolic reasoning, as shown in Figure~\ref{fig:tree}, currently under-utilize the potential of multimodal sensory inputs.
+We believe that expanding the role of multi-modalities, including but not limited to vision, audio, and structured data could continue enhancing the rationality of multi-agent systems.